rancher/fleet-docs/docs/gitrepo-add.md

 Workload namespace definitions can be restricted with `allowedTargetNamespaces` in the `GitRepoRestriction` resource.

-## Adding Private Git Repository
+## Adding A Private Git Repository

-Fleet supports both http and ssh auth key for private repository.
-To use this you have to create a secret in the same namespace.
+Fleet supports both HTTP and SSH auth keys for private repositories.
+To use this, you have to create a secret in the `GitRepo`'s namespace.

-For example, to generate a private ssh key
+For example, to generate a private SSH key:

 ```text
 ssh-keygen -t rsa -b 4096 -m pem -C "user@email.com"